Download a course guide

 - an appreciation of the value of cultural and linguistic diversity and its place in TESOL

 A world-wide need has been identified for specialist English language teachers.
-There are three main groups who would benefit from the completion of this qualification: Practising teachers in all sectors - to develop an additional specialist teaching area; Qualified teachers currently working overseas as TESOL teachers who feel they are being hampered by a lack of formal qualifications; First-language speakers of languages other than English who work as English language teachers in their own countries to have a qualification from a university in an English-speaking country that might assist their career.
+There are three main groups who would benefit from the completion of this qualification: Practising teachers in all sectors - to develop an additional specialist teaching area; Qualified teachers currently working overseas as TESOL teachers who feel they are being hampered by a lack of formal qualifications; First-language speakers of languages other than English who work as English language teachers in their own countries and who need a qualification from a university in an English-speaking country that might assist their career.

 When the course is undertaken by practising teachers from other disciplines, successful completion of the Certificate will provide an additional specialised teaching area.
 Successful completion of the Certificate will provide a qualification which will allow graduates to be considered for specialist ESL and EFL teaching positions at language centres in Australia and overseas.